Topological insulators and K-theory: Analytical index

-\begin{lemma} The effective Hamiltonian $\tilde {H}$ is an almost skew-adjoint operator. \end{lemma} \begin{proof} In general, the time reversal invariant Hamiltonian $H$ of a topological insulator is a linear combination of a Dirac operator and a quadratic correction term.
+\begin{lemma} The effective Hamiltonian $\tilde {H}$ can be approximated by a skew-adjoint operator by localization. \end{lemma} \begin{proof} In general, the single-particle Hamiltonian $H$ is defined by trigonometric functions, but near a fixed point $H$ is the sum of a Dirac operator and a quadratic correction term.
 Let us look at the adjoint of $\tilde{H}$,

-In the above, if the Hamiltonian $H$ is replaced by a Dirac operator $D$, which has the natural property $\Theta D \Theta^* = - D$, then $\tilde{H}$ will become a skew-adjoint Fredholm operator, i.e., $\tilde{H}^* = - \tilde{H}$.
-After adding a quadratic correction term into the Hamiltonian $H$, the effective Hamiltonian $\tilde{H}$ still belongs to the same homotopy class since $H$ can be viewed as a continuous deformation of the Dirac operator $D$.
-In other words, $\tilde{H}$ is a perturbation of a skew-adjoint operator. \end{proof}
+In the above, if $H$ is approximated by a Dirac operator $D$, which has the natural property $\Theta D \Theta^* = - D$, then $\tilde{H}$ becomes a skew-adjoint operator, i.e., $\tilde{H}^* = - \tilde{H}$.
+After adding a quadratic correction term to $H$, the effective Hamiltonian $\tilde{H}$ still belongs to the same homotopy class as that of $ $, since $H$ can be viewed as a continuous deformation of the Dirac operator $D$.
+In other words, the local form of $\tilde{H}$ near a fixed point is a continuous deformation of a skew-adjoint operator by a small quadratic term.
+The index problem of $\tilde{H}$ is determined by localizations around the fixed points.
+Indeed, the physical property of a topological insulator is determined by the localized form of $\tilde{H}$ around the fixed points, i.e., Majorana zero modes. \end{proof}

+\begin{rmk} An alternative way to construct the effective Hamiltonian is a bottom-up approach.
+Since an edge state describes an electronic state, it can be modeled by a Dirac operator.
+When restricted to a fixed point, it is still a Dirac operator.
+In fact, a Majorana zero mode lives in a small neighborhood of a fixed point, so we have to extend the Dirac operator in one extra dimension and call it $D$, and then get the mirror image $-D$ under time reversal symmetry.
+This strategy of constructing a new Dirac operator is commonly used in the literature, for details the reader is referred to \cite{FSFF12, L88}.
+Once we have the skew-adjoint operator $ $ around a fixed point, it can be extended trivially between two fixed points and finally obtain the effective Hamiltonian over a circle (more generally on a torus or sphere).